Issue

 What to do

-As with all documents, you’ll want to pay attention to the document basics:
+If you need to make a PDF, as with all documents, you’ll want to pay attention to the document basics:

 - Heading structure